solidjs/solid-start/README.md

 npm run dev
 ```

+### Documentation

+If you are looking for the documentation website, go to [docs.solidjs.com/start](https://docs.solidjs.com/start).

+If you want to contribute to documentation, go to [solidjs/solid-docs-next](https://github.com/solidjs/solid-docs-next)

 ### Development

 The monorepo uses `pnpm` as the package manager.
 To install `pnpm`, run the following command in your terminal.